Business planning with the tarot

 The Power of Reviews

 On Friday afternoon, I review my week.
 I call this my CEO-meeting, and it takes place in the local coffee shop over one or two delicious cappuccinos (and sometimes a something-something).
-I review the week and check what got done.
+In this session I review the week and check what got done.
 I also review my results for revenue, visitors to my website, new followers to Instagram or Medium, and how I felt doing all this.
-I check what didn’t get done this week, and I will try to catch up during the weekend.
+One thing I check what didn’t get done this week, and I will try to catch up during the weekend.
 I want to keep the weekend as loosely planned as possible.
 Weekends are for restoring and meeting friends, especially if the week was brutal.

 The Enjoyment of Celebrating